 A family-friendly UnCruise adventure is a unique way to experience Alaska, Central America, Baja, Pacific Northwest, or the Hawaiian Islands.

-They have onboard naturalists who are specially trained as National Geographic field educators.
+Linbald has partnered with National Geographic to create unique programs for kids, and they even have onboard naturalists who are specially trained as National Geographic field educators.

 They optimize daily “In the Field” activities to prompt kids to watch out for a particular item, like a creature with scales or a giant coral head on land, then record their observations in their Field Notebook.